FRACP Exams

 Number of attempts:

-• You can have a maximum of 3 attempts for the written exam
+• Maximum of 4 attempts for the written exam

-• You can have a maximum of 3 attempts for the clinical exam
+• Maximum of 3 attempts for the clinical exam

 Overview of the written and clinical exams: